-Our mission is to form Marriage and Family Therapists who are clinically skilled and who integrate their personhood as followers of Christ in their professional and personal lives; who value interpersonal justice and the diversity of clients and client systems; and who work toward the goal of healthy and whole relationships, giving specific attention to those on the margin of society and those who are underserved.
+Our mission is to form marriage and family therapists who value interpersonal justice and the diversity of clients and client systems, who work toward the goal of healthy and whole relationships, and give specific attention to those on the margin of society and those who are underserved.

-Our program has five main objectives, which correlate with our Student Learning Outcomes (SLOs), align with our mission statement and adhere to MFT Educational Guidelines and Marriage and Family Therapy Core Competencies as developed by the American Association for Marriage and Family Therapy (AAMFT), the AAMFT Code of Ethics, and the laws and regulations of the Illinois Department of Financial and Professional Regulation (IDFPR):
+Our program has five main objectives, which correlate with our Student Learning Outcomes (SLOs), align with our mission statement and adhere to Marriage and Family Therapy Educational Guidelines and Core Competencies as developed by the American Association for Marriage and Family Therapy (AAMFT), the AAMFT Code of Ethics, and the laws and regulations of the Illinois Department of Financial and Professional Regulation (IDFPR):

-- Adequate clinical progress of students preparing for service as MFT Professionals (SLO1: Clinical Competence – Students).
+- Adequate clinical progress of students preparing for service as marriage and family therapy professionals (SLO1: Clinical Competency – Students).

-- Alumni licensed as MFTs and/or serving in the church (SLO1: Clinical Competence – Alumni).
+- Alumni licensed as marriage and family therapists and/or serving in the church (SLO1: Clinical Competency – Alumni).